-Legislators are called upon to shape municipal planning law in such a way that climate protection concerns and
+Legislators are called upon to shape municipal planning law in such a way that climate protection concerns and grid connection is not yet possible in new buildings, systems should be designed to be "smart grid ready".
+Exis-

 The awareness of involved actors for energy issues must be raised.
 This includes information work using existing information and advisory services (e.g. from the KEA-BW and the regional energy agencies) along with other